 and a few special interest publications.
 Click here to view the exhaustive list of my published work.

 I have also recently authored a book, Recreating Antique Quilts.
 The book was born out of my love of the rich quilting history we quilters enjoy.
 Click here to read more about my book.

 I am a home machine quilter.
 I quilt all my quilts on my Bernina 640.
 I hope to be able to upgrade a an 8-series machine soon.
 But meanwhile, my Bernina 640 remain my faithful sewing companion!

-I worked as a Chemical Engineer in a research wind tunnel at the University of Arkansas before I became a work at home Mom to a 16 month old (known as Baby on this blog).
+I worked as a Chemical Engineer in a research wind tunnel at the University of Arkansas before I became a work at home Mom to a 5 year old (known as Miss Baby on this blog).
 Now, quilting has become my jobby (job + hobby).
 I enjoy seeing my quilt designs “happen” after hours of hard work getting things coordinated with magazine editors and fabric manufacturers.

 Do drop me a line – I enjoy hearing from you!